soonfm/specification/README.md

-# SOON_ FM 2.0 Tehcnical Specification
+# SOON_ FM 2.0 Technical Specification

 The technical details of how SOON_ FM 2.0 can work, moving to a move evented, microserviced architecture.